Combined pill

 • It offers no protection against STIs

-• These pills have been connected to an increased risk of developing certain serious health conditions such as breast cancer and thrombosis (blood clots in the vessels).
+• These pills have been connected to an increased risk of developing serious health conditions such as breast cancer and thrombosis (blood clots in the vessels).

-The combined pill with other medicines
+The Combined pill with other medicines

 • Read the information leaflet that you find in the packet of your medication.

-The combined pill and antibiotics
+The Combined pill and antibiotics

 Certain antibiotics such as rifampicin and rifabutin (used in the treatment of conditions such as tuberculosis and meningitis) can alter the effectiveness of the pills.
 However, other antibiotics do not alter its effectiveness.